 15. Appeals

-15.1 Anyone aggrieved by a decision of the council has a right of appeal as set out in schedule 5 of the Act.
+15.1 Anyone aggrieved by a decision of the council has a right of appeal to the magistrates’ court as set out in schedule 5 of the Act.
 This appeal must be lodged with the appropriate Court within a period of 21 days from the date on which the applicant was notified by the Licensing Authority of the decision.
-The council will inform the appropriate parties of their right of appeal in accordance with the Act when confirming a decision of the licensing panel.
+The council will inform the parties of their right of appeal in accordance with the Act when confirming a decision of the licensing panel.

+Keep?

 16. Management of Licensed Premises